xtekky/gpt4free/README.md

 ```

 #### run interference api from repo:
-If you want to use the embedding function, you need to get a huggingface token.
+If you want to use the embedding function, you need to get a Hugging Face token.
 You can get one at https://huggingface.co/settings/tokens make sure your role is set to write.
 If you have your token, just use it instead of the OpenAI api-key.

 run server: